 - Eligibility for consideration for SCS awards for outstanding scholarship and public programs in Classics

 - Discounts on subscriptions to the American Journal of Philology and Arethusa through Johns Hopkins University Press

 - Opportunities to serve on SCS boards and committees and make an impact on the field of Classics

 - Membership Login

 - Renew your membership online

-- Submit address changes and other queries to the Johns Hopkins University Press
+- Submit others changes and queries to the Johns Hopkins University Press

 Society for Classical Studies Membership Services